-- 30. The Strategy is now in Stage 4 (Implementation Planning and Response), which commenced in 2019 - 31.
-Stage 4 is being advanced through 8 interrelated workstreams, designed to build further detail around the Assessment Panel recommendations in order to develop a proposed Strategy of Council for public notification and comment.
+- 30. The strategy is now in Stage 4 (Implementation Planning and Response), which commenced in 2019. - 31.
+Stage 4 is being advanced through 8 interrelated workstreams, designed to build further detail around the Assessment Panel recommendations in order to develop a proposed strategy of Hawke's Bay Regional Council for public notification and comment.